volumetricformat/GitHub_Training/docs/04a_activity_create_branch.md

 ### Activity: Creating A Branch with GitHub

-Earlier you created an issue about the file you would like to edit.
-Let's create the branch you will use to edit your file.

 Follow these steps to create a new branch in the class repository:

 > You will need to have collaborator access on the class repository before you can create a branch on GitHub.